Ujwal-Srimanth/Portfolio/README.md

 - **Social Media App** *(In Progress)*
   - Technologies: React, Redux, MongoDB, Node.js

-For more details, check out the [Projects](https://ujwal-srimanth.github.io/Portfolio#projects) section on my portfolio.
+For more details, check out the [Projects](https://ujwal-srimanth.github.io/Portfolio#projects) section on my portfolio..

-## 📝 License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## 🙌 Acknowledgments
 - Thanks to all my mentors and peers for their support.